JAVIER UANINI

 Healthcare software

 Healthcare has been a recurring vertical.
 The team has built clinical data platforms, appointment scheduling systems, and remote patient monitoring applications.
 These projects demand careful attention to data privacy, role-based access control, and reliable uptime — you can't have a patient-facing app go down during a consultation.
+Javier typically leads the security architecture review for these engagements personally, given the sensitivity of the data involved.

 Construction & logistics